tomaj/nette-api/README.md

 ## Security

 Protecting your api is easy with NetteApi.
-You need only implement your Authorization (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to your ApiEndpoint.
+You need only implement your [Authorization](src/Authorization/ApiAuthorizationInterface.php) (Tomaj\NetteApi\Authorization\ApiAuthorizationInterface) and add it as third argument to *addApiHandler()* method in *config.neon*.

-For simple use, if you want to use Bearer token authorization with few tokens, you can use **Tomaj\NetteApi\Misc\StaticBearerTokenRepository**.
+For simple use, if you want to use Bearer token authorization with few tokens, you can use [StaticBearerTokenRepository](src/Misc/StaticBearerTokenRepository.php) (Tomaj\NetteApi\Misc\StaticBearerTokenRepository).

 ``` yaml
 services: